lawetcetera/1L_fall_outlines/leg_reg/Doctrine/The Administrative State/Procedural Validation.md

 	* This notice must be published in the Federal Register.
 	* Notice must contain “either the terms or substance of the proposed rule or a description of the subjects and issues involved.”
 	* Notice must include a statement of the time, place, and nature of the proceeding.
-2. Agencies must provide an opportunity for meaningful comment on the proposed rulemaking, see [[5 U.S.C. § 553#c| § 553(c)]]; see also [[Nova Scotia Foods]].
+2. Agencies must provide an opportunity for meaningful comment on the proposed rulemaking, see [[5 U.S.C. § 553#c| § 553(c)]]; see also [[U.S. v.
+Nova Scotia Food Products Corp.]].
 	* To allow for meaningful comment, agencies must submit the written data, views, or arguments that are the bases for their proposals.
-	* An agency’s disclosures are inadequate if they result in flawed comment, see [[Nova Scotia Foods]].
+	* An agency’s disclosures are inadequate if they result in flawed comment, see [[U.S. v.
+Nova Scotia Food Products Corp.]].
-	* Interested parties must be able to comment and object to the proposed rulemaking, see [[Nova Scotia Foods]].
+	* Interested parties must be able to comment and object to the proposed rulemaking, see [[U.S. v.
+Nova Scotia Food Products Corp.]].
-3. Agencies must provide a concise general statement of basis and purpose, see [[Nova Scotia Foods]].
+3. Agencies must provide a concise general statement of basis and purpose, see [[U.S. v.
+Nova Scotia Food Products Corp.]].
 The general statement must:
 	* Provide a concise explanation for the final rule
 	* Address “vital” questions of “cogent materiality”
 	* Address relevant factors